 All of the potential benefits mentioned make coconut oil sound like the latest miracle cure-all.
 You may even be using it yourself and experiencing some benefits.
 If you think coconut oil might be a good option for your cat, you should first consult your veterinarian for advice.
 Although coconut oil is not poisonous to cats, it may not be the ideal addition to every cat's diet.
 Any change in diet, supplements, or medications can affect your cat's health.
 Depending on your cat, increased fat in the diet may lead to weight gain or digestive issues.
 Your veterinarian knows your cat's history and physical condition and can help you make the right decision.

 In general, the use of coconut oil is not something typically recommended by veterinarians.
 That is mainly because the potential benefits listed above are reported by owners, not backed up by science.
 In order to determine the safety and effectiveness of coconut oil, it must be studied in a controlled setting with a large testing population that is repeatable and peer-reviewed.
 So, while your friendly neighborhood pet supply store employee may swear by a coconut oil remedy that worked on their cat, there is really no way of knowing whether it will have the same effect on your cat or not.

 How Can I Use Coconut Oil?

-If you want to give your cat coconut oil orally, you should especially consult your vet before starting anything at home.
-They will be able to tell you a proper dose range to start with, so that you don't accidentally give too much at a time and end up with a greasy, diarrhea mess on your hands.
-They can also advise you on the risks/benefits of oral coconut oil if your cat has a history of pancreatitis, irritable bowel disorder, is prone to gaining weight, or if your cat has any other disease or metabolic condition that makes them metabolize fat inefficiently, as coconut oil given orally can exacerbate these issues.
+Oral use may be an option if your vet approves.
+Make sure you follow your vet's advice for quantity and frequency.
+They will be able to tell you a proper dosage so that you don't accidentally give too much at a time and end up with a greasy, diarrhea mess on your hands.
+They can also advise you on the risks versus benefits of oral coconut oil if your cat is prone to gaining weight, or has a history of pancreatitis, irritable bowel disorder, or any other disease or metabolic condition.
+Oral coconut oil may exacerbate some health issues, especially diseases that make cats metabolize fat inefficiently.